Topical glucocorticoids: Use in children

 To reduce the risk of adverse events, high-potency glucocorticoid should not be applied on the face, intertriginous areas, areas with thin layers of skin (e.g. the perineum, armpit) in children.
 Moreover, high-potency glucocorticoid should be applied to skin only once a day and should not be used for more than fourteen days.
 Even low-potency topical glucocorticoids are able to cause adverse effects in children when used for prolonged periods of time.

 Generally, a smaller dose of topical glucocorticoid is required by children for a given condition than adults, as children have relatively smaller body surface area compared to adults.

 Use during pregnancy or lactation

 Based on the evidence that are currently available, the use of low- to medium-potency topical glucocorticoid is not found to raise the risk of adverse effects for the mother and the baby, such as preterm delivery, birth defects, and low birth weight.
 However, since the correlation between long-term use of potent topical glucocorticoid in pregnant women and low birth weight cannot be neglected, pregnant women who require topical glucocorticoids should be administered with low- or medium-potency agents instead of potent or superpotent ones.
-If potent or superpotent topical glucocorticids are necessary in pregnant women, they should only be administered for a short period of time, the dose used should also be minimised, and growth of the baby should be closely monitored.
+If potent or superpotent topical glucocorticoids are necessary in pregnant women, they should only be administered for a short period of time, the dose used should also be minimised, and growth of the baby should be closely monitored.